 Be Eye Wise and understand that your eyelids are an essential part of maintaining proper eye health.
 But sometimes your eyelid doesn’t function properly.
 Ectropion is a condition where the lower eyelid is turned outward.

 Symptoms of ectropion can be:

 Causes of ectropion can be:

 - Stroke or Bell’s Palsy (partial or complete paralysis of facial muscles)

 - Scarring (caused by trauma-related scarring or skin diseases with a tightening of the skin)

 The exact treatment required will depend on the type of ectropion you are experiencing.
 Age-related and paralytic ectropion is treated by tightening the lower lid via a surgical procedure.
 This is performed as a same-day surgery with light sedation and local anesthesia.
 Sometimes, a cheek lift is needed to recruit extra skin in addition to tightening the lower eyelid.

-To learn all you can about ectropion, please schedule an appointment with Northwest Eye eyelid surgeon Dr. Nicholas Schmitt.
+To learn all you can about ectropion and entropion, please schedule an appointment with Northwest Eye eyelid surgeon Dr. Nicholas Schmitt.
 Because the more you know, the better you see.